CloudBedrock/cribops-docs/README.md

 # Crib Ops CLI Tool Documentation

-Welcome to the Crib Ops CLI tool!
+Welcome to the CribOps CLI and now desktop tool!
 Deploy N8N locally with Docker or scale to production-ready AWS infrastructure with a single command.

+Manage multiple N8N deployments accross multiple AWS accounts with ease with our new MacOS desktop app.
+Windows coming soon.
+Currently windows is our original CLI only.

 Need more help?
 Join our new community https://skool.com/cribops